mhm-ufz/mHM/INSTALL.md

 load modules intel, netcdf-fortran, cmake

 These modules will have system specific names, environments, etc.
-You may use the module `spider` to find the right packages and the right dependencies, potentially use corresponding wiki pages.
+You may use `module spider` to find the right packages and the right dependencies, potentially use corresponding wiki pages.

 #### On eve (the cluster at the UFZ):